-TfL have no budget for any major road renewals and as such a significant deterioration in roads maintenance is expected over the next few years.
+TfL had no budget for any major road renewals and as such a significant deterioration in roads maintenance was expected over the next few years.
+However, the most recent business plan now includes a budget for major road surface renewals.
 Pothole filling and safety related repairs will still be undertaken.